mecvillarina/StratisPassportApplicationSmartContract/README.md

 <b>MakeAppointment</b> state when an applicant successfully select a appointment schedule
 and filled up an online application form.

-The state changes to <b>PersonalAppearance<b> when the applicant paid the application fee.
+The state changes to <b>PersonalAppearance</b> when the applicant paid the application fee.
 The application fee is currently set to <b>80 CRS</b>.
 The smart contract will hold the payment until the state set to either <b>PersonalAppearance</b>